Multitask Learning and Bandits via Robust Statistics: Robust Multitask Learning

 Our robust multitask estimator is summarized in Algorithm~\ref{alg:tmean_reg}.
-At a high level, the first step combines high-variance OLS estimators across instances using robust statistics to estimate the shared parameter $\beta^\dagger$ (up to $\cO(s)$ deviations in $\ell_0$ norm); then, the second step uses LASSO regression to debias this estimate for each specific instance $j \in [N]$.
+At a high level, the first step combines high-variance ordinary least squares (OLS) estimators across instances using robust statistics to estimate the shared parameter $\beta^\dagger$ (up to $\cO(s)$ deviations in $\ell_0$ norm); then, the second step uses LASSO regression to debias this estimate for each task $j \in [N]$.

 In more detail, \begin{itemize} \item \textbf{Step 1 (Estimating $\beta^\dagger$):} We compute the usual OLS estimator